 - Preheat the oven to 350 degrees.
 In your food processor, add in your oats and pulse until you get a fine oat flour, scraping the sides of your food processor to get all the remaining pieces of oats.
 Add in remaining crust ingredients and pulse until a crust forms.

 - Roll dough between 2 sheets of parchment paper and form a rectangular crust, cutting the edges to make a perfect rectangle, if desired.
 Place the bottom sheet of parchment paper and dough onto a baking sheet.

-- Next, mix sliced apples with maple syrup, coconut oil, cinnamon, and lemon juice.
+- Next, mix sliced apples with 3 Tbsp maple syrup, 2 tsp coconut oil, cinnamon, and lemon juice.

 - Fan apples out on top of crust.